www.qtsoftware.de

 iRet = SQLFetch( hStmt )

 is executed, the Fortran variable "Id" will hold the value which is found in the current row of the column labeled "id" in table "tabelle1".
 Internally SQLFetch uses a row cursor which is incremented each time SQLFetch is executed.
-This means, to get the whole result set of the SELECT command, SQLFetch is to be called repeatedly.
+This means, to get the whole result set of the SELECT command, SQLFetch is to be called repeatedly (in a loop).

-A complete example program which demonstrates how the SELECT command above is porgrammed in Fortran can be found here.
+A complete example program which demonstrates how the SELECT command above is programmed in Fortran can be found here (note: this still uses ForDBC v2, a previous version of ForDBC).

 Support, Training etc.

 If you have questions regarding ForDBC, we would be happy to assist you.
-We also offer ForDBC trainings or develop ODBC based software, if you prefer to have the database access being programmed in Fortran externally.
+We also offer ForDBC trainings or develop ODBC based software, if you prefer to have the database access being programmed in Fortran by some external expert.

 This page in English language.